-- The facility should use the large dining room on the first floor adjacent to the lobby. - A limited number of visitors will be allowed by appointment only. - A maximum of 4 residents may receive visitors at a time. - Visitors are restricted to a party of 2. - Visitation hours will be limited to between the hours of 10 and 4:30. - Scheduled visitation should not occur during resident meal times. - Visitors should not be allowed into the facility common hallways during visits (this includes the use of facility bathrooms) and must wait in designated area prior to visiting. - The visitor and resident must remain 6 feet apart at all times during the visit.
+- The facility should use the large dining room on the first floor adjacent to the lobby. - Visitors should not be allowed into the facility common hallways during visits (this includes the use of facility bathrooms) and must wait in designated area prior to visiting. - The visitor and resident must remain 6 feet apart at all times during the visit.
 Physical contact during the greeting and termination of the visit is prohibited - A staff member should transport the resident to and from the visitation area.
 During transport, the resident will wear a face mask.
 A staff member should be designated to monitor the visitation area.